Community Grant Program

 - early support for Island theatrical and drama efforts, leading to the establishment of Royal Palm Players.

-Organizations supported by the BGWC Community Grant Program: Barrier Island Parks Society, Boca Grande Art Center, Boca Grande Preschool, Boca Grande Heath Clinic Foundation, Boca Grande Historical Society, Boca Grande Sea Turtle Association, Crowninshield Community House, Friends of Boca Grande Community Center, Gasparilla Island Conservation & Improvement Association, Gasparilla Island Kids Classic Tarpon Tournament, Gasparilla Maritime Museum, Johann Fust Community Library, Lee County Parks and Recreation Summer Camps, L.A.
-Ainger Middle School Band Boosters, Lemon Bay High School Band Boosters, Lemon Bay High School Baseball Boosters, Lemon Bay High School Football Boosters, Lemon Bay High School Project Graduation, Mote Marine Laboratory, Royal Palm Players, provided initial support to The Island School.
+In April 2022, the BGWC Community Grant Program distributed $210,584 to the community, providing support to the following organizations: Barrier Island Parks Society, Boca Grande Art Center, Boca Grande Charities, Boca Grande Preschool, Boca Grande Historical Society, Boca Grande Sea Turtle Association, Gasparilla Island Conservation & Improvement Association, Gasparilla Maritime Museum, Lee County Parks and Recreation, L.A.
+Ainger Middle School Band Boosters, Lemon Bay High School Band Boosters, Lemon Bay High School Chorus, Lemon Bay High School Softball, Lemon Bay High School Football Program, Lemon Bay High School Girls’ Basketball, Lemon Bay High School Project Graduation, Lemon Bay High School Theatre Guild, Mote Marine Laboratory, Royal Palm Players, and The Island School.